timlandolt/car-park-sim/README.md

 # Exercise 01: Car Park Simulation
 A school assignment in which we have to simulate a multi-storey car park.
 We have to use java and design suitable UML diagrams for it.

+## This is a subtask for [this](https://github.com/timlandolt/car-park-sim/tree/master) exercise.
+We had to change our code to use functional approaches.

+---

 ## The Task
 > **You are developing a car park simulation.
 This supports the following functionalities:**
 > - The entrance barrier opens when you have taken a ticket.
 You only get a ticket if there are still free spaces available.